Acidity and GERD

 · Musk melon

-Note – These are low citrus fruits and they don’t form the gas hence provide relief in acidity
+Note – These are low citrus fruits and they don’t form the gas hence providing relief in acidity

 · Taro root (Arbi)